It's true that we care an awful lot about chocolate.

 But we also care about supporting the communities around us and producing our chocolate in ways that are sustainable, better for the planet, and better for the people we work with.
 These are just some of the ways we do that.

-As well as this, we only source our other beans from the Ghana Cocoa Board, which is also committed to ensuring the cocoa industry there is conducted in a socially responsible manner.
+In the meantime, we only source our other beans from the Ghana Cocoa Board, which is committed to ensuring the cocoa industry there is conducted in a socially responsible manner.

 Looking out for our neighbourhood

 Porirua is our home and it’s a community we love to see thrive.
 So we support the Porirua Youth Awards to reward the inspirational, hard-working, talented and visionary young people around us.

 Looking out for our Pacific Family

 We first started getting cocoa from our neighbours in Samoa back in the 1960s.
 It’s a relationship we cherish, and one we want to nurture.
 So with Matt Whittaker at the helm, we recently helped to start the Whittaker’s Cocoa Improvement Programme.

 We are committed to helping to grow the yield and improve the cocoa quality for the whole industry and especially our long-time partners – the Va’ai Plantation.